ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Areas of fog and a chance of showers and thunderstorms before midnight, then patchy fog and scattered rain showers.
-Cloudy.
+Mostly
+         cloudy.
 Low around 43, with temperatures rising to around 50 overnight.
 West southwest wind 7 to 10 mph, with gusts as high as 20 mph.
-Chance of precipitation is 70%.<br></div>
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">